 An AIS AtoN may also broadcast an Application Specific Message, such as specified in IMO

 SN.1/Circ.289 to indicate the area in which wind turbines are located, during their construction.

+Note: AIS AtoNs marking wind turbines are referred to here as Virtual AtoNs because the turbines themselves are not AtoNs.